 The German occupation lasted five years

 To quote Winston Churchill, “our dear Channel Islands are also to be freed today”, which seems a little wry given that the Islands were basically abandoned and deemed of little “strategic importance” before the occupation.

 If you feel inspired to visit the island of Guernsey now, you can find out more from the Visit Guernsey website.
 They’ve also created a fantastic movie tie in website, which explains the true story behind The Guernsey Literary and Potato Peel Pie Society in even greater detail, including pictures, videos and clippings.
-Find out more here.

 If you liked this post, check out these:

 Film Review: The Guernsey Literary and Potato Peel Pie